thomaserroihasler/Law_Firm_Excel_Decision_Counter/README.md

 # Python Excel Data Processing Project

 ## Introduction
-This project is designed to read, process, and format data from an Excel file.
-It includes functionalities for extracting specific decision and case information from the data, processing this data, and then writing the results to a new Excel file with custom formatting.
+This project is designed to read, process, and format data from an Excel file for specific data from LKK (Lévy Kaufmann-Kohler)

 ## Prerequisites
 - Python 3.x